-A Home Equity Conversion Mortgage (HECM) is one of the most popular types of a reverse mortgage.
+A Home Equity Conversion Mortgage (HECM) is one of the most popular types of reverse mortgages.
 This type of FHA loan is applicable only to seniors age 62 and up.
 It works by allowing you to convert your home’s equity into cash while keeping the title to your home.
 You can get these funds either through a fixed monthly stipend or as a line of credit.
-You can also do a combination of both the fixed monthly payments and lines of credit.
+You can also do a combination of both fixed monthly payments and lines of credit.

 Section 245(a) Loan

 The Section 245(a) Loan is a type of FHA loan designed for borrowers who expect their income to increase.
 If you are this type of borrower, this program is a graduated type of payment as your income increases.
 The Graduated Payment Mortgage starts lower with monthly payments, and it gradually increases over time.
 The Growing Equity Mortgage has scheduled increases in payments that reduce the term of the loan.

 This type of FHA loan factors in both the cost of the home and the renovations and repairs needed.
 The FHA 203(k) Improvement Loan rolls both the price of the home and the cost of improvement into one loan.
 This can help you if you do not have a lot of spare cash to help fix the house after the down payment.

 The idea behind an FHA Energy-Efficient Mortgage loan is that it upgrades to increase your home’s energy efficiency to lower utility bills–which means you have more money at the end of the month to pay for mortgage payments.
 This loan is similar to the FHA 203(k) Improvement Loan, but instead for maintenance and repairs, it is to renovate your home to be more energy-efficient.
 This includes adding solar panels, wind energy, or even new insulation.